censorship-no/ceno-docs/user-manual/en/browser/testing.md

 For these tests you will need at least two devices connected to the same Wi-Fi network, and if possible a third one on a completely different network.

 All the tests will be performed using [public browsing](public-private.md).
+If something does not work as expected, please be patient and check the section on [troubleshooting](troubleshooting.md).

 ## Accessing an injector